ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa7/index.md

   If the key is already present, `set` should update the value stored there.

+  It should throw an `IllegalArgumentException` if the key is `null`.

   Based on the argument we made in lecture, we know that if the hash function is good and the expansion factor is at least 2, the copies we make will average out to a single extra bit of constant work per element inserted.
 That